kocakosm/vim-kitondro/README.md

 ------------

 Kitondro requires a GUI version of Vim.
-Though it should just work in all GUI flavors of Vim, it has only been tested with the GTK+ variants.
+Though it should just work in all GUI flavors of Vim, it has only been tested with the GTK variants.

 Installation
 ------------

-If you don't already have a preferred installation method, I would recommend using [vim-plug][1].
+If you don't already have a preferred installation method, I'd highly recommend [vim-plug][1].
 See the project's home page for installation and usage instructions.

 Usage